Johnfavour20/Computerized-Information-System-for-Business/README.md

-# Book Sales Management System
+# Computerized Information for Small Businesses on Book Sales

 A modern, responsive, and offline-first system for small businesses to manage book inventory, sales, and genres.
 This application is built with vanilla TypeScript, HTML, and CSS, and it runs entirely in the browser using `localStorage` for data persistence.